Akshara2820/First-Blog/README.md

 7. GIT
 8. Crome or any Browser

-First we have to active our virtual environment.
+In the VS Code we have to active our virtual environment.
 The command is : source myvenv/bin/activate